janrihamasek/mosaic/mosaic_project_current_state.md

 ---

 This document summarises Mosaic’s current capabilities and technical posture.
 The project is production-ready for small teams, with strong backend validation and coherent frontend UX.
-Addressing the outlined gaps—particularly automated frontend testing, database scalability, and richer analytics—will position Mosaic for broader adoption and future integrations.
+Addressing the outlined gaps—particularly automated frontend testing, operational observability, and richer analytics—will position Mosaic for broader adoption and future integrations.